Redundancy Advice for Employees

 How we can help

 At Clough & Willis, we are experts on providing redundancy help for employees who feel they have been treated unfairly by their former employer.
-With years of expertise in this field, we are well-placed to guide you through the entire process of making a claim, giving you the best chance of securing a favourable redundancy settlement agreement.
+With years of expertise in this field, we are well-placed to guide you through the entire process of making a claim, and will give you the best chance of securing a favourable redundancy settlement agreement.

-• Guiding you through the ACAS early conciliation process to see if a resolution can be reached without going to an employment tribunal
+- Guiding you through the Acas (Advisory, Conciliation and Arbitration Service) early conciliation process to see if a resolution can be reached without going to an employment tribunal

 Our legal team has considerable experience in helping professionals from all sorts of backgrounds to make successful claims against unfair redundancies.
 With offices in Bolton and Bury, we have worked with clients across the North West and further afield, and can provide you with pragmatic advice on what to do next, no matter the circumstances.

-If you are seeking to make a claim, you must make the claim to a tribunal within six months of your redundancy, so it is advisable to get in touch with us as soon as possible.
+If you are seeking to make a claim for unfair redundancy dismissal , you must make the claim to a tribunal within three months of your redundancy, so it is advisable to get in touch with us as soon as possible.
+If you wish to claim a redundancy payment should have been paid to you on dismissal , the time limit is six months.

 Was my redundancy fair or unfair?